liminspace/team-backoffice/README.md

 $ cp .env.example .env
 ```

-If you want to use 22 post as gitlab's SSH, you need change the SSH-port of the host machine:
+If you want to use 22 post as GitLab's SSH, you need change the SSH-port of the host machine:
 ```
 $ nano /etc/ssh/sshd_config
 Port 2299